yext/answers-search-ui/README.md

   container: '.pagination-component',
   // Required*, the vertical for pagination, *if omitted, will fall back to the search base config
   verticalKey: 'verticalKey',
-  // The maximum number of pages visible to non-mobile users.
+  // Optional, the maximum number of pages visible to non-mobile users.
+Defaults to 1.
   maxVisiblePagesDesktop: 1,
-  // The maximum number of pages visible to mobile users.
+  // Optional, the maximum number of pages visible to mobile users.
+Defaults to 1.
   maxVisiblePagesMobile: 1,
-  // Ensure that the page numbers for first and last page are always shown.
+  // Optional, ensure that the page numbers for first and last page are always shown.
 Not recommended to use with showFirstAndLastButton.
+Defaults to false.
   pinFirstAndLastPage: false,
-  // Display double-arrows allowing users to jump to the first and last page of results.
+  // Optional, display double-arrows allowing users to jump to the first and last page of results.
+Defaults to true.
   showFirstAndLastButton: true,
-  // Optional, label for a page of results
+  // Optional, label for a page of results.
+Defaults to 'Page'.
   pageLabel: 'Page',
   // Optional, configuration for the pagination behavior when a query returns no results
   noResults: {